 Isambard (Librarian's Cat)

 Step-free access is only available to the Lower Floor, which has two height-adjustable desks on it.
 We are happy to offer extended loans, proxy borrowing, book delivery or other adjustments for students who need them.
-Visit the Accessibility tab for more details, an access guide, and a list of available equipment.
+For more details, an access guide, and a list of available equipment have check out our accessibility page at ox.libguides.com/lmh/accessibility.

 The Library is a quiet environment intended for study; talking should be in a low voice and kept to a minimum.
 Mobile phones and laptops should be on silent mode.